graphql/graphql-spec/rfcs/InputUnion.md

 The type is discriminated using features already available, with an intermediate input type that acts to "tag" the field.

-A prposed directive would specify that only one of the fields may be selected.
+A proposed directive would specify that only one of the fields may be selected.

 ```graphql
 input CatInput {